BhargaviKalaparty/BhargaviKalaparty/README.md

   •	Worked as an HR Executive at Introlligent Solutions.

   •	Analyzed recruitment data, including job postings, applicant profiles, and hiring outcomes.
-Your use of SQL to track recruitment metrics demonstrates your data-driven approach in HR.
+Usage of SQL to track recruitment metrics demonstrates data-driven approach in HR.

   •	Conducted analysis using Python libraries to optimize recruitment strategies, identify effective sourcing channels, and make informed decisions to attract and retain